PungaruStelian/AA-Project/README.md

 #### **Disadvantages**
 - Requires significant memory and time proportional to the range of possible sums and elements, which can be impractical for very large or highly negative/positive sums.
 - If the solution contains as many numbers as possible at the end of the vector, then this method becomes less efficient
+- Requires adjusting the offset to handle negative sums, which can increase memory consumption.
+- Works well with both unique and duplicate elements, though performance may vary based on element repetition.

 #### **Use Cases**
 - Suitable for moderate-sized datasets where the target sum `T` and element values is within a manageable range.